hikuley/absence-calculator/README.md

 # Absence Calculator

-A comprehensive application for calculating compliance with the UK's 180-day residency rule, with multiple deployment options and PostgreSQL database integration.
+A comprehensive application for calculating compliance with the UK's 180-day residency rule for residency applications.
+Features a modern web interface, PostgreSQL database integration, and multiple deployment options.

 ## Overview